Major characters in The Books of the North:

 - Eviler Than Thou: His whole existence is this for Lady.
 She mentions that he was more likely to have ripped his mother's heart out and eaten it raw than caring about her.

-- Sorcerous Overlord: An immensely powerful Evil Sorcerer and the ruler of the Domination.
+- Sorcerous Overlord: An immensely powerful Evil Sorcerer who conquered the northern continent and formed an empire called the Domination.

 - Strong, but Unskilled: Croaker's hypothesis on how the Dominator works.
 He's powerful enough to simply brute-force everything, compared to the Lady's tendency to be more subtle.